Vertical Skimo Races in the Alps

 - Medical Certificates

-Registration for most competitions in the Alps, including skimo races, require a medical certificate clearing you for competition.
+Registration for many competitions in the Alps, including skimo races, require a medical certificate clearing you for competition.
 Find out more about medical certificates for racing in the Alps, why you need them, and how to get them in this post.

 - Mandatory Gear

-- Cache Warm Clothing
+- A Change of Warm Clothing

 - Arrive Early